attackingzcash/attackingzcash.github.io/anonset/index.md

 At every block, the Hush full node keeps track of all shielded spends and outputs, so it can calculate the size of the anonset at any block height.
-To our knowledge, Hush is the first cryptocoin to every have this ability.
+To our knowledge, Hush is the first cryptocoin to ever have this ability.
+Additionally, the custom Sietch technology invented by Hush Developers ensures that no Hush transaction can reduce the size of the anonset.
+On Hush mainnet, the size of our anonset can only stay the same, or increase.

 ## Hush details